Pro-GenAI/Tool-SEE/README.md

 	- Input cost for selected tools for 1000 calls: 128 tokens * 1000 * $1.25 / 1,000,000
 										128 * 1000 * 1.25 / 1,000,000 = $0.16 -->

 Future versions of the project might score better.

-> [!NOTE]
-> The benchmarks below show the *measured* selection latency and the *measured* token savings in the benchmark.
+Please star ⭐ the repository to encourage further development!